gitlabhq/gitlabhq/doc/administration/operations/speed_up_ssh.md

     -rw-r--r--.
 1 root root 367516 Jun 20 19:37 openssh-server-7.5p1-1.x86_64.rpm
     ```

 5. Install the packages.
-OpenSSH packages will replace the `/etc/pamd.sshd`
+OpenSSH packages will replace `/etc/pam.d/sshd`
    with its own version, which may prevent users from logging in, so be sure
    that the file is backed up and restored after installation: